david32768/Jynx/README.md

 The opportunity has beeen taken to change the syntax of some statements.

-It supports "macros" as a service with WebAssembly instructions as an example.
+It supports "macros" as a service with WebAssembly MVP instructions as an example.

 ## WARNING